tomcarbon/react-taskmanager-demo/README.md

 4) To use your own project (which was created by create react-app or create-react-app), replace the src and public folders with your own.
 Depending on the complexity of your site, you may need to add additional steps to the Dockerfile (e.g.: copy package.json file, RUN yarn install).

 **Known Issues**
 1) On the docker image build there are some warnings on the yarn calls, related to typescript/react-scripts.
 Installing the latest version of typescript in the Dockerfile before the call to "yarn create react-app" does not alleviate the issue.
 There is also a warning related to sha.js.
-If anyone can help make these go away, please let me know.
+If anyone can help make these go away, please advise.

 ************************************************